 Photo by ImagenSubliminal (Miguel de Guzman + Rocio Romero), 2018

 Nicolas Buffe also enjoys exploring multiple creative domains : alongside partnerships with cultural institutions (Craft Limoges, Aubusson International City of Tapestry and Woven Art (1st Prize 2010 for “Peau de Licorne”), Sèvres – Cité de la Céramique, ..), he developed several collaborations in the areas of luxury and fashion (Hermès, Comme des Garçons, Pierre Hermé, N2 ..).
 Nicolas Buffe ventured into opera and created on two occasions for the Théâtre du Châtelet in Paris stage and costume designs (2012 Best Scenic Design of the year for Haydn’s “Orlando Paladino”).
 He created in 2017 on the theme of Orpheus the front stage curtain of the newly built theater “La Seine Musicale” on the Seguin Island near Paris.
-He has been exploring recently a new creative territory by participating in the design of the architectural project “Museum Garage” in the Miami Design District (opened in April 2018).
+He is currently exploring a new creative territory by participating in the architectural project “Museum Garage” * in the Miami Design District opening in April 2018.